whosramoss/moises/README.md

   </div>
 </h1>

-To use the API, you need to have an API key.
-You can get one by [**creating an account**](https://music.ai/dash/), once you have it, you can use it in the client by passing the key itself in the `Moises` constructor.
+To use the API, you’ll need an API key.
+Simply [**creating an account**](https://music.ai/dash/) to obtain one.
+Once you have the key, you can use it by passing it into the `Moises` constructor in the client

 ```dart
 // Create a new client